baskuit/pinyon/src/readme.md

 It is not assumed that states are constructed with valid actions, payoff, or transition data in place.
 This is because this information may be costly to calculate.
 The user may have to call `get_actions()` on a state before using it.
 A state must also be copyable.
 This is because the state will be 'rolled out' (mutated) during search, so these operations must be performed on a copy to keep the original state unmodified.

-`DefaultState` has a smaller scope of representation than `AbstractState`.
+`DefaultState` has a smaller scope of representation than `State`.
 Its purpose is to codify a *perfect information* game.
 Thus the search tree assumes that the `Observation` uniquely identifies different transitions and has no handling of any 'mix-up' that may result from incomplete observations.
 Imperfect information games are beyond the scope of vanilla Surskit, and in fact convergence guarantees on such games would require something like Counterfactual Regret.
 Nevertheless, `DefaultState` is not base because the user may find that the look-ahead functionality of Surskit is useful in some imperfect info contexts.